Skip to content

 OCSP Signing Certificate Requirements Under RFC 6960

 The signing certificate is what makes OCSP responses trustworthy.
-Clients don’t blindly accept revocation status.
+Clients do not blindly accept revocation status.
 They verify the signature on the response, validate the signing certificate’s chain, and confirm the signer is authorized to speak for the CA that issued the certificate being checked.
 If any of that fails, the response is rejected.

 Who Can Sign Responses?

-Per RFC 6960, an OCSP response may be signed by one of three entities: the CA that issued the certificate being checked, a Trusted Responder whose public key is trusted directly by the client, or a CA Designated Responder – a delegated responder that holds a specially marked certificate issued directly by the CA. Clients do not blindly trust OCSP responses; they validate the response signature, build and verify the signer’s certificate chain, and confirm that the signer is authorized to provide revocation status information for the certificate being queried.
+Per RFC 6960, an OCSP response may be signed by one of three entities: the CA that issued the certificate being checked, a Trusted Responder whose public key is trusted directly by the client, or a CA Designated Responder holding a specially marked certificate issued directly by the CA. In Microsoft ADCS environments, the delegated responder model is the standard implementation.
+The Online Responder uses a dedicated OCSP Response Signing certificate containing the id-kp-OCSPSigning EKU, and this certificate is typically issued by the same Issuing CA that issued the certificate being validated.

-RFC 6960 Section 4.2.2.2 strengthened responder authorization requirements compared to RFC 2560.
-As the RFC states: “Systems relying on OCSP responses MUST recognize a delegation certificate as being issued by the CA that issued the certificate in question only if the delegation certificate and the certificate being checked for revocation were signed by the same key.”
-When this condition is not met, clients are not required to recognize the responder as authorized.
+RFC 6960 Section 4.2.2.2 strengthened responder authorization requirements compared to RFC 2560: systems relying on OCSP responses must recognize a delegation certificate as being issued by the CA that issued the certificate in question only if the delegation certificate and the certificate being checked for revocation were signed by the same key.
+Although RFC 6960 preserves backward compatibility, using an OCSP signing certificate issued by a Root CA to sign responses for Issuing CA certificates is strongly discouraged and may not be accepted by strict RFC 6960-compliant clients.
+Each issuing CA keypair should therefore have its own dedicated OCSP signing certificate.

 CA Renewal and OCSP Signing Certificate Continuity

 A related question that comes up frequently in multi-CA environments is what happens to OCSP trust when a CA is renewed with a new key pair.
-The concern is understandable.
 If RFC 6960 requires the delegation certificate to be signed by the same key as the certificate being checked, does a CA renewal break existing OCSP responder configurations?
+In practice, for Windows environments, the answer is no. RFC 6960 Section 4.2.2.2 preserves backward compatibility with RFC 2560 and does not prohibit the use of a responder certificate issued under a different CA keypair.
+Windows implements this correctly, so a CA renewed with a new keypair will continue working with an existing OCSP responder configuration without special intervention.

 The id-pkix-ocsp-nocheck Extension

+There is a logical problem with delegated OCSP signing certificates: a client validating an OCSP response would need to check the revocation status of the signing certificate, which would require a separate OCSP query, creating a circular dependency with no clear resolution.
 RFC 6960 addresses this with the id-pkix-ocsp-nocheck extension.
 When this extension is present in the signing certificate, it tells OCSP clients that they should trust the responder for the lifetime of the certificate and not perform revocation checking on it.
 The extension should be non-critical, and its value must be NULL.

-RFC 6960 also notes that CAs issuing such a certificate should realize that a compromise of the responder’s private key is as serious as the compromise of a CA key used to sign CRLs, at least for the validity period of this certificate.
+RFC 6960 also notes that a compromise of the responder’s private key is as serious as the compromise of a CA key used to sign CRLs, at least for the validity period of this certificate.
 This is why CAs may choose to issue these certificates with short lifetimes and renew them frequently.
+The built-in OCSP Response Signing certificate template in Windows ADCS includes this extension by default.
+If you have duplicated this template and removed or modified extensions, verify that id-pkix-ocsp-nocheck is still present before deploying.

 The Required EKU OID

+The signing certificate must also include the OCSP Signing extended key usage OID: 1.3.6.1.5.5.7.3.9.
+Without this, clients will not recognize the certificate as authorized to sign OCSP responses.
+In Windows environments, enrollment for an OCSP signing certificate may fail with errors such as CERT_E_INVALID_POLICY if any CA in the certificate chain enforces explicit EKU restrictions that do not permit OCSP Signing.
 If your PKI hierarchy uses explicit EKU constraints in CA certificates, you should ensure that the OCSP Signing EKU (1.3.6.1.5.5.7.3.9) is permitted where appropriate.
 This is a check worth doing proactively during PKI design, not during an incident.

 OCSP for Offline and Standalone CAs

-In most practical deployments, it does not.
+In a standard two-tier PKI hierarchy, the root CA is offline, and the issuing CA is online.
+In most practical deployments, the root CA does not need its own OCSP responder.
 Root CA certificates are long-lived, rarely revoked, and trusted directly by client trust stores rather than through OCSP validation.
 CRL-based revocation for the root CA is generally sufficient.

 certutil -setreg policy\editflags +EDITF_ENABLEOCSPREVNOCHECK

 Restart the CA service after running this command.
-Without this flag enabled, the standalone CA will not include the id-pkix-ocsp-nocheck extension in the issued signing certificate, which will cause clients to attempt revocation checking on the signing certificate itself and potentially creating recursive validation behavior.
+Without this flag enabled, the standalone CA will not include the id-pkix-ocsp-nocheck extension in the issued signing certificate, causing clients to attempt revocation checking on the signing certificate itself and potentially creating recursive validation behavior.
+Because renewal is not automated in standalone environments, proactive monitoring of the OCSP signing certificate’s validity period is essential to avoid service disruption.

 How Encryption Consulting Can Help